1. Length of Process

 Mortgage Insurance is required on FHA loans and Conventional loans with a down payment of less than 20% and is typically paid monthly.
 This fee protects your lender in case you were to default on your loan payments and can vary based on your down payment and/or credit score.
 It's important to know your options as Mortgage Insurance will increase your monthly payment.

 A prequalification gives you an idea of the size of the mortgage you may qualify for based on the information you provide to your mortgage expert.
 Visit our Prequalification page to learn how a prequalification can be a powerful tool in the home buying process.

-Buying after a foreclosure, bankruptcy, or short sale.
+10. Buying after a foreclosure, bankruptcy, or short sale

-Although your credit history is important, having a past foreclosure, bankruptcy, or short sale on your credit report does NOT mean you will not qualify for a mortgage.
+Although your credit history is important, having a past foreclosure, bankruptcy, or short sale on your credit report does NOT mean you cannot qualify for a mortgage.
 Many factors are considered when determining mortgage loan eligibility.
 Contact a BankSouth Mortgage expert for additional info.